Traditional Acupuncture and Chinese Massage

 Charles completed a BSc in Acupuncture in 2007 and joined Brook Green Clinic in 2008.
-He is also a member of The Maris Practice in Twickenham.
 In addition to his acupuncture qualifications he holds a Diploma in Tuina (Chinese Massage) and has undertaken further clinical training at the Yunnan Provincial Hospital of Traditional Chinese Medicine in China.
 He is a member of the British Acupuncture Council, the main regulatory body for traditionally trained acupuncturists in the UK.

 Charles has a degree from the University of Cambridge and is a former international rower.
 He coaches rowing at St Paul's School in Barnes and has taken numerous crews to podium finishes in national competition.
 Using his unique combination of acupuncture, Chinese massage and sporting experience, he is able to provide effective treatment programs for a wide range of conditions.
 In addition he has a special interest in stress related disorders such as anxiety, insomnia and headaches.

 Please browse the site for more information and feel free to contact Charles if you have any further queries.

 LATEST NEWS - American College of Physicians recommends Acupuncture for low back pain

 The American College of Physicians has published new guidelines recommending the use of acupuncture as a first-line treatment for chronic low back pain.
 More information can be found here.